aus10powell/AirRanker/README.md

 ###### **Phi-3 Model Results**
 Using the Phi-3 model for semantic understanding, we observed the following performance metrics:
-- NDCG: 0.030741
+- NDCG: 0.05
 - Precision: 0.005
-- Recall: 0.0125
+- Recall: 0.05
-- Diversity: 0.755723
+- Diversity: 0.75548
-- Coverage: 0.026883
+- Coverage: 0.027326
-- Latency: 3.55 seconds
+- Latency: 3.31 seconds

 The Phi-3 model demonstrated:
-- Superior performance compared to baseline methods (Popularity and Random rankers)
+- Superior performance compared to baseline methods (Popularity and Random rankers, both scoring 0.0 across metrics)
 - Good diversity in recommendations (0.76)
 - Reasonable latency for real-time recommendations
+- Room for improvement in precision metrics

+###### **all-mpnet-base-v2 Model Results**
+Using the all-mpnet-base-v2 model for semantic understanding, we observed the following performance metrics:
+- NDCG: 0.011515
+- Precision: 0.002
+- Recall: 0.01
+- Diversity: 0.750413
+- Coverage: 0.176219
+- Latency: 1.370374 seconds
+- Holdout Sample Size: 200 users
+- Test Size: 80% of eligible users
+- Minimum Reviews per User: 3

+The all-mpnet-base-v2 model demonstrated:
+- Good coverage (0.176) of the catalog
+- Strong diversity in recommendations (0.750)
+- Fast inference time (1.37s)
+- Superior performance compared to baseline methods (Popularity and Random rankers, both scoring 0.0 across metrics)
 - Room for improvement in precision and recall metrics
+- Consistent performance across the holdout sample

 *Note: Future evaluations will include Phi-4 and Llama 3.1 models for comparison.*